auriq/essentia_docs/source/reference/manpages/udbd.rst

 Description
 ===========

-The ``udbd`` command is used to perform Udb server start, stop and maintenance operations.
+``udbd`` is a Udb server start, stop and maintenance command.
-Each operation applys to one or more servers running on the local machine.
+Each operation applys to one or more server instances on the local machine.
 Which instances to target depend on the `PortSpec`_ supplied at commandline (each local Udb server binds to a unique port).